 - by booking the seats through Virgin Australia, or

-There used to be a big difference in both the points cost of award seats and the taxes and fees involved depending on which of these two methods you chose.
-However, Singapore Airlines made a number of changes last year that resulted in the taxes and fees now being almost the same across the two booking methods.
+In the past there was often a big difference in the taxes and fees involved depending on which of these two methods you chose.
+However, Singapore Airlines made a number of changes in 2017 that resulted in the taxes and fees now being almost the same across the two booking methods.

 That means the two key factors for deciding which method to use are the number of points required and seat availability.